La Venta: Complex B

 South of the Great Pyramid lies Complex B. Whereas Complex A was apparently restricted to the elite, the plaza of Complex B seems to be built specifically for large public gatherings.
-This plaza is just south of the Great Pyramid, east of the Complex B platforms, and west of the huge raised platform referred to as the Stirling Acropolis.
+This plaza is just south of the Great Pyramid, east of the Complex B platforms, and west of the huge raised platform referred to as the Stirling Acropolis, named after Matthew Stirling, the archaeologist who first surveyed La Venta in the 1940s.
 This plaza is nearly 400 m long and over 100 m wide.
 A small platform is situated in the center of the plaza.

 This layout has led researchers to propose that the platforms surrounding the plaza functioned as stages where ritual drama was enacted for viewers within the plaza.
 These rituals were likely related to the "altars", monuments, and the stelae surrounding and within the plaza.
 These monuments, including Colossal Head 1 (Monument 1), were of such a large size and were placed in such a position that they could convey their messages to many viewers at once.
+The case has also been made that the monumental art itself recount a creation narrative.

 Complex E

-Though there are not any actual houses remaining in this area (or anywhere at La Venta) "a chemical evaluation of the soil revealed unusual concentrations of phosphate, indicating the possibility it had been a residential zone."
+Though there are not any actual houses remaining in this area, or anywhere at La Venta, according to Rebecca Gonzalez-Lauck, "a chemical evaluation of the soil revealed unusual concentrations of phosphate, indicating the possibility it had been a residential zone."